e1ixyz/VisualClaims/README.md

 ```

 - `max-claims-per-player`: Hard cap on chunks per town; admins with `visclaims.admin` bypass it.
+- `use-playtime-scaling`: When true, the claim cap scales with playtime (2 chunks/hour by default).
+The cap will never force-unclaim existing land.
+- `chunks-per-hour`: Chunk allowance per played hour when playtime scaling is enabled.
 - `default-color`: Applied to newly created towns; value must match a vanilla chat colour name.
 - Marker style keys tweak the appearance of the Dynmap polygons.
 - Restart the server (or reload VisualClaims) after editing the config to apply changes.